htrgouvea/research/_posts/publications/2020-01-03-From-Open-Redirect-to-Session-Token-Leak.md

 ### Conclusion

-A particular attacker could easily exploit the vulnerabilities mentioned above and thus violate the confidentiality of various legitimate user accounts by accessing confidential information and in some cases also violating the integrity of some specific information.
+An attacker could easily exploit the vulnerabilities mentioned above and thus violate the confidentiality of various legitimate user accounts by accessing confidential information and in some cases also violating the integrity of some specific information.

 The effort to perform this exploration is relatively small and simple, but the range of this attack is extremely large.